guardian/frontend/docs/deployment-errors.md

 milliseconds (tried 41 times) - aborting Show exception details
 ```

-- A box (or several boxes) has failed to launch and pass it's healthcheck.
+- A box (or several boxes) has failed to launch and pass it's healthcheck meaning the healthcheck URL is not passing.
 - Potentially you've released something that means the box can't be
   started or added to the load balancers.
+- Does the healthcheck look like it is working?
+Eg, find the server, `gu ec2 list` then curl it's heathcheck, `<host>:18080/management/healthcheck`
-- Log on to the box and have a look in the boot-up logs.
+- Log on to the box and have a look in the boot-up logs for errors and warnings.
 - Ultimately, you'll probably need to check the size of the autoscale group and
   redeploy, but don't do this without understanding why it failed.